triton-inference-server/server/docs/perf_analyzer.rst

   }

 The above example describes three data streams with lengths 4, 3 and 2 respectively.
-The perf_client will hence produce sequences of length 4, 3 and 2 in this case.
+The perf_analyzer will hence produce sequences of length 4, 3 and 2 in this case.

 Users can also provide an optional "shape" field to the tensors.
 This is especially useful while profiling the models with variable-sized tensors as input.
-The specified shape values are treated as an override and client still expects default input shapes to be provided as a command line option (see --shape) for variable-sized inputs.
+The specified shape values are treated as an override and analyzer still expects default input shapes to be provided as a command line option (see --shape) for variable-sized inputs.
 In the absence of "shape" field, the provided defaults will be used.
 Below is an example json file for a model with single input "INPUT",